BattletechModders/SkillBasedInit/README.md

 Guts Rating | Initiative Range
 ------------|---------------
+1 |  -6 to -9
-1, 2, 3, 4 |  -4 to -7.
+2, 3, 4 |  -5 to -8
+5, 6, |  -4 to -7
-5, 6, 7, 8 |  -3 to -6
+7, 8 |  -4 to -7
 9 |  -2 to -5
 10 |  -1 to -4

+Each injury adds -1 to the upper bound only.
+A mechwarrior with Guts 5 and 2 injuries would randomly suffer between -4 and -9 when they are injured, and on all subsequent turns.

 Mechwarriors lose initiative anytime they are injured.
-Mechwarriors with additional health pips due to high guts ratings ignore one injury per each additional health pip they have.

 Your guts skill reduces the impact of melee impacts by 5% for each point of the skill.
 A mechwarrior with guts 5 would reduce any effect by 25%, to a minimum of -1.